redneptun/lokkat/README.md

 - *run.bat*: runs Lokkat on Windows from source
 - *run.sh*: runs Lokkat on GNU/Linux from source
 - *windows.spec*: this file specifies how [Pyinstaller](https://www.pyinstaller.org/) should build the distributable for Windows

-### Where to start?

-I suggest these steps:

-1. Clone the source code
-2. Download and install the [requirements](https://github.com/redneptun/lokkat#requirements) you need for your platform
-3. Read the this README in full
-4. Choose an IDE
-5. Open the project inside the IDE and try to get it to run
-6. If it runs: get to work with whatever you were planning ;-P
-7. If it doesn't: find the problem
-  1. See if somebody already had the same problem
-  2. Maybe opening a new [issue](https://github.com/redneptun/lokkat/issues) can get you some help
-  3. Find a solution and document it here ;-)

 # Postface